Optimization-AI/SogCLR/README.md

 ## Benchmarks

-The following results are linear evaluation accuracy on ImageNet1K validation dataset for the above setting.
+The following results are linear evaluation accuracy on ImageNet1K validation data using the above training configuration.

 | Method | BatchSize |Epoch | Linear eval. |
 |:----------:|:--------:|:--------:|:--------:|